 Do you know what all of these words mean?

+If not, look them up and define them below.

 Word Definition

-Word Definition

-Once you have searched, using the key words, summarise what you have found out and write dot points.
-It isn't necessary to write full sentences (this helps you to put it in your own words).
-Make sure you include the full URL of the website you found it on and also the date you recorded this information (websites change all the time!)
+Once you have searched, using the key words, summarise what you have

+found out and write dot points.
+It isn't necessary to write full sentences

+(this helps you to put it in your own words).

+Make sure you include the full URL of the website you found it on and

+also the date you recorded this information (websites change all the

+time!)

 Dot point facts Website URL & date

+•

 •